 - Bubble up job opportunities that may pique your interest

 - Provide job interview tips and resume guidance

 When you have a better sense of how you want to change careers, employment agency professionals can assist in connecting you with work and educational opportunities that can help you build transferable skills and gain experience in your new area of focus.

 Tips for choosing and working with an employment agency

-The basic rules for finding the right staffing firm for your needs are what you might expect: Do your homework and look for a resource that specializes in the industry you’re targeting.
+The basic rules for finding the right employment agency for your needs are what you might expect: Do your homework and look for a resource that specializes in the industry you’re targeting.

 What else can you do to help the process?

-Before you engage an expert resource to be your guide on how to change careers, make sure you are fully committed to the journey.
-Also, your relationship with an employment agency will be far more productive if you come prepared with a good sense of at least the general direction you want to take.
+Before you engage an expert resource to be your guide on how to change careers, make sure you’re fully committed to the journey.
+Your relationship with an employment agency will be far more productive if you also have a good sense of the general direction you want to take.

-While a staffing firm can be a valuable resource to help you sort out exactly how to change careers, the relationship will be most beneficial if you’ve already taken a few steps down your desired path — for example, by earning an in-demand credential.
-If you possess at least some of the skills needed in your target field by the time you begin your job search, recruiters will be more likely to make a successful match between you and a new employer.
+Engaging with an employment agency will be an even more productive experience if you’ve already taken a few steps down your desired path — for example, by earning an in-demand credential.
+If you have at least some of the skills and certifications you need to make your desired career move, the agency will be more successful at connecting you with potential employers.